blackchip-org/step/README.md

 When using step, an ``-f`` or ``--function`` option indicates that the name of the step is also the name of the function to be executed.

-Sometimes it us useful to create sections of steps.
+Sometimes it is useful to create sections of steps.
 For example, if GIS data needs to be clipped, reprojected, and dumped in various projections, a script may look like this: